Nboaram/ScalaFineArtApplication/README.md

 ```
 hiworld.hello=Helo, Byd!
 ```
 This value `hiworld.hello` would be referenced to in a hiworld.scala.html file with `@messages.messages(hiworld.hello)` where the text should be (i.e in a div tag).
+Be careful when using punctionation, as there are errors with this.

-This hiworld file would need `@()(implicit messages: Messages, lang: Lang)` at the top.
+The hiworld file would need `@()(implicit messages: Messages, lang: Lang)` at the top.
 The Messages API is put into the @Inject of the controller where the page is loaded
 `messagesApi: MessagesApi` and needs a `wtih I18nSupport` extension.
 The lang is also put into the inject of the controller `langs: Lang`.

 The controller used to generate the page would also need would need a `implicit request => request...` (see conroller application.index) (**NOT SURE ABOUT THIS**)